omormehn/ERC20-Token/README.md

-# MyToken
-A bank contract that uses a created token.
+A simple contract in solidity.